-MacKillop's Executive team lead over 1200 staff across Victoria, New South Wales and West Australia to strengthen, nurture and empower children, young people and families.
+MacKillop's Executive team lead over 1400 staff across Victoria, New South Wales, ACT, Western Australia and Northern Territory to strengthen, nurture and empower children, young people and families.

 Graham leads the Corporate Services area.
 With a commerce degree in law and accounting, a fellow with AICD and over 35 years in senior management in corporate services, Graham brings vast experience in financial and asset management, company reporting, secretarial duties and governance.
 Graham has completed a Melbourne marathon, the Lorne Pier to Pub for the past 20 years and more recently has become a doting grandfather.

 Trish is an experienced Social Worker who holds a Bachelor of Social Work and Master of Counselling, and has completed various post graduate training programs in child development and play therapy methods.
 She has a background in Child and Family Welfare, Clinical Services and Community Health and has been in management positions for over 20 years.
 Trish oversees the analysis and monitoring of performance across service agreements, safeguarding responsibilities and compliance, investigation and reporting standards and regulations, as well as integrating systems particularly in relation to continuous quality improvement.
 Trish also oversees the Clinical Director’s role in guiding MacKillop’s Learning and Development for frontline practitioners, practice leaders and managers.